List of Neon Genesis Evangelion characters: Mana Kirishima

 Mana immediately treats Shinji as her boyfriend and the two, after advice from Kaji, have their first date.
-It is later discovered Mana is a spy under the orders of a rival Nerv company, and is assigned as a pilot of a mecha called Trident, along with two men named Musashi Lee Strasberg (ムサシ・リー・ストラスバーグ) and Keita Asari (浅利 ケイタ).
+It is later discovered Mana actually is a spy under the orders of a rival company to Nerv, and is assigned as a pilot of a mecha called Trident, along with two men named Musashi Lee Strasberg (ムサシ・リー・ストラスバーグ) and Keita Asari (浅利 ケイタ).
 At one point in the game, the mecha goes out of control and the three Nerv pilots are tasked with shooting it down.
-Depending on the options chosen by the player, different endings (in which Mana moves to another city, dies in combat, or joins the Nerv) are offered.
+Depending on the options chosen by the player, different endings (in which Mana moves to another city, dies in combat, or joins Nerv) are offered.
 The character's name comes from the Japanese battleship Kirishima.
 In addition to Girlfriend of Steel, Mana appears in the manga Neon Genesis Evangelion: The Shinji Ikari Raising Project and in Petit Eva: Evangelion@School.